moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 A heuristic is a mental shortcut.
 In extreme cases, benchmarking is not needed:

 - if the model runs slower than 3 minutes on a 'XS'
-- if the model runs longer than 10 minutes on a 'XL' # todo: need to actually see what's a fair time by comparing the 'L' vs 'XL' runs of non-product models
+- if the model runs longer than 10 minutes on a 'XL'

-`#todo`: include these heuristics in the above steps

 ### Benchmarking needs to be done in dbt